 What a lovely, lovely clan!

-Sharon Hendricks also looked at what would happen if her town could speak in the next example of personification poetry.
+Sharon Hendricks also considered what would happen if inanimate objects around town could speak in My Town.

 The leaves on the ground danced in the wind